Évry Cathedral: The bells

 The cathedral has five bells, which were made at the Paccard Foundry in Annecy.
 The three largest bells are in the horizontal portion of the campanile, while the smaller bells are in the vertical portion.
-The largest bell, weighing 640 kilos, is named "Mario Maria Giuditta Tobia Tomaso", the names of the family of the architect.
+The peal is tuned to G, A, B, D, and E. The largest bell, weighing 640 kilos, is named "Mario Maria Giuditta Tobia Tomaso", the names of the family of the architect.
 The others are named for donors, and one, François-Michel, for a young priest of the diocese who died in 1984.
 The bells were rung for the first time in October 1994.

 They can be heard by clicking on the link at right.